Monday, April 20, 2026

 It was the largest one we found

-The cutlery fell on the ground
+But cutlery fell on the ground

 With a dreadful, clattering sound

-The cup sat on a saucer which was square and round
+The cup's saucer was square on round

 The cup on the saucer went up and down

-The spoon made a dreadful squeaky sound
+It made a dreadful squeaky sound

-The water jug on the table went around
+The water jug was passed around

 It got lost and was never found